bsharper/atv-desktop-remote/README.md

 ## Notes

 This is cobbled together from a few projects I've worked on.
 It works well enough for me for daily use, so I figured others might like it.

+This project is built using [pyatv.](https://pyatv.dev/)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/brianharper)